 Oops…it’s nearly the end of January and I still have a Christmas cookie recipe to share.
 But who’s to say peanut blossoms are strictly for the holidays?
-They are always on my Christmas baking list, but I’d get no complaints from my two oldest if I kept a constant supply in the cookie jar.
+My version has been dubbed Star of Bethlehem cookies and are always on my Christmas baking list.
+I’d get no complaints from my two oldest if I kept a constant supply in the cookie jar.
 When December arrives, I hunt down some Brach’s Chocolate Stars to use instead of Hershey’s Kisses…just to make them more festive.
 Over the past few years, both these and my chewy ginger cookies have lost some of their their puffiness…it may be due to increased water content in butter, but I never want to compromise the flavor by using only shortening.
 When I saw the Cook’s Country version of Peanut Blossoms, I figured it was worth a try.
 The recipe called for a cup of ground salted peanuts to add even more peanut flavor to the batter in place of part of the flour…quite intriguing.
 And I was also hoping they wouldn’t be flat!

 I was quite pleased with the results…less spreading and a thumbs up from Miss Katie, the resident pb-chocolate fan!
 I asked if she noticed any difference from last year’s cookies and she didn’t notice a thing.
 I was a bit concerned that there might be a textural change.
 Nope…nothing discernible.
 Plus no shortening in sight…and an extra boost of peanuttiness from the ground peanuts.
 Of course, you can use the traditional Hershey’s Kisses…or even a mini-Reeses Peanut Butter Cup.
 I can see Katie wanting to try a white chocolate confection next…I’ll have to see what I can find.
 This recipe made it into my holiday recipe binder…where only the best of the best candy and cookie recipes are stored…I hope it will become one of your favorites, too.